 I will gladly trade for your old car.

 Why is the percentage higher on the lower priced units?

 The price being lower generates less revenue though they require far more effort to buy.
 They take more inspection time both pre-sale and post-sale.
 Units that are in the lower price range and still worthy of buying are in short supply, and have a high demand from “buy here pay here” dealers.
 They plan on financing these units themselves so they have interest revenue in addition to sale profit.
 It is hard to compete with someone bidding knowing they will make 100% interest in addition to the profit from the sale.

 How can I be protected from mechanical failures?

 Cars break!!
 I offer warranties at wholesale prices for your protection.

 What should I expect to have to do to make my car road ready?

-I have a list of recommended vendors I use.
+We will inspect and service your car in my shop.
 Some services you might expect are: tune up, transmission service, brake job, windshield repair, new tires, paintless dent repair, and a professional detail.
 I adjust the price to pay at auction based upon the reconditioning needs.
 My goal is to source vehicles requiring $500 or less reconditioning.